UACS210Spring2018/PA-and-Section-Writeups/PA7-GraphColoring/README.md

 (see https://www.graphviz.org/doc/info/colors.html).
 Writing dot files will be covered in Section 8.

-You CAN use the code to read in files, store a graph, and output a graph to a dot file in your PA7.
+You CAN use the code provided and/or written in Section 8 to read in files, store a graph, and output a graph to a dot file in your PA7.

 ### Recursive Backtracking